ReporterAlvarez/J296-Final-Project/README.md

 ![MonthlyStops](/QUESTION_1_B.png)
 ### Combined Monthly Traffic Stop Data 2015 - March 2022
 ![CombinedMonthlyStops](/QUESTION_1_D.png)<br>
-**ANSWER** On a monthly basis, Berkeley police stopped 697 to 1,206 individuals per month, from October 2019 to January 2020.
+**ANSWER:** On a monthly basis, Berkeley police stopped 697 to 1,206 individuals per month, from October 2019 to January 2020.
 After the onset of the pandemic, trafficc stops dropped as low as 64 stops in April 2020 and 36 stops in August 2020.
 The number of monthly stops rebounded, but is yet to pass the peaks seen in the period from 2015 to 2020.
 From November 2021 to March 2022, monthly traffic stops ranced from 376 to 544
 ## 2) How many arrests/warnings/citations were there per year (Spreadsheet 1)?
 Per month (Spreadsheet 2?)
 The two spreadsheets were analyzed separately because enforcement data is categorized differently, and because the two spreadsheets include different ranges of time.
 * Create a pivot table with Rows of "Year", Column as "Enforcement", and Values as COUNTA of "IncidentNumber"